DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 {% endhighlight %}

-### Auditing (full records)
+### Auditing full records

 [Hibernate envers](hibernate.org/orm/envers/) is a project created to audit entire records, i.e. it stores full copy of each edit made to the record.
 [Spring-data-envers](https://github.com/spring-projects/spring-data-envers) is a small wrapper on top it.
 This auditing comes extremely handy, we can just query the database rather than scan through the logs to try and understand what part of record was updated and by whom.
+Repository interfaces can extend RevisionRepository for accessing history of the records (audit history).

 {% highlight java %}
 @Entity
 @Audited
 public class Person {
     //...fields...
+}

+public interface PersonRepository extends RevisionRepository<Machine, Long, Integer>, JpaRepository<Machine, Long> {
+    //..extra methods..
 }

 @Configuration